Consul

 Register a service

-Start a service in a third container and register it with the Consul client.
-The basic service increments a number every time it is accessed and returns that number.
+Start a service in a container and register it with the Consul client.
+The following examples refer to a counting-service

 Pull the container.